idossha/htop.nvim/README.md

 # htop.nvim

 A simple Neovim plugin to open a floating window running `htop`.

+hit `q` to close the floating window.

 ## Installation